BYGBee/DIY-projects/Workshop_electric_heating/README.md

 # Arduino RV Heater Controller

-A simple Arduino-based heater controller for RV applications.
+A simple Arduino-based heater controller for a small workshop.
 Controls a resistive heating element via a zero-cross SSR and drives a small fan in parallel.
 Includes overtemperature protection and adjustable heating cycles via a potentiometer.

 ---